 Policies are available on the Policies and Guidelines page.

-The Strategy establishes the principles that government agencies must follow to ensure their data and information assets can be relied upon and trusted.
+The Information Management Strategy 2023-2026 (the Strategy) establishes the principles that government agencies must follow to ensure their data and information assets can be relied upon and trusted.

 The five principles outlined in the Strategy are:

-• The value of information is known: Information is treated as an asset of the agency: its value, both current and future, is determined, understood and leveraged to improve business outcomes.
+• The value of information is known: Information is treated as an asset of the agency; its value to enable business activities and functions, both current and future, is determined, understood and leveraged to improve business outcomes.

 • Information assets can be relied upon: Policies, practices and systems are implemented that ensure information assets can be relied upon as trusted and authentic evidence of decisions made and actions taken.

-• Information assets are available as required: Information is accessible for as long as needed and is shared appropriately (subject to access, security, and privacy rules) within a protected and trusted environment.
+• Information assets are available as required: Information assets are accessible for as long as needed and are shared appropriately (subject to access, security and privacy rules) within a protected and trusted environment.

 The Information Management Standard expands on these principles by outlining the behaviours expected of agencies in managing government information to achieve their own business objectives and to meet legislative and policy obligations.